TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 I decided that running versioning as a manual GitHub workflow isn't worth it.
 It's simpler and more flexible to continue versioning on my machine then use the push of that commit to trigger publish.

-# NPM Automation Token
+# NPM Trusted Publishing

-Before I start messing around with GitHub Actions workflows, I need to [create an NPM automation token](https://httptoolkit.com/blog/automatic-npm-publish-gha/) that I can use to give my workflow permission to publish to NPM.
+Before I start messing around with GitHub Actions workflows, I need to [enable Trusted Publishing](https://docs.npmjs.com/trusted-publishers) in npm for each package.
+Provenance statements are created automatically when  Trusted Publishing is enabled.
+Trusted Publishing is configured using per-package settings in the [npmjs.com](https://npmjs.com) UI.
+That does mean you need to publish an initial version of new packages manually to get access to the settings.

-I [followed the instructions](https://docs.npmjs.com/creating-and-viewing-access-tokens#creating-granular-access-tokens-on-the-website) to create a granular access token with read-write access to the `@candidstartup` scope.
+I [followed the instructions](https://docs.npmjs.com/trusted-publishers#step-1-add-a-trusted-publisher-on-npmjscom) for each of my packages.
+Select "GitHub Actions" as your publisher and then configure the three required fields.
+The settings are the same for each of the packages in my [Infinisheet monorepo]({% link _posts/2024-05-06-bootstrapping-lerna-monorepo.md %}).

-{% include candid-image.html src="/assets/images/github/npm-token-generated.png" alt="NPM Token Generated - Use it or lose it" %}
+{% include candid-image.html src="/assets/images/github/npm-trusted-publisher-config.png" alt="NPM Trusted Publisher Config" %}

-You get one chance to make a copy of the token value.
-If you mess up, delete the token and make a new one.
-I copied the value and stored it as a secret in GitHub actions.
-Go to `Settings -> Secrets -> Actions` in your repo.
-You have a choice of per environment, per repository or per organization secrets.

-Environment secrets let you have separate secrets for production, staging and dev with different levels of access.
-Which is more control than we need.

-Organization secrets let you define a secret at the Organization level shared by multiple repos based on permission policies.
-Again, more control than we need.

-For my purposes, repository secrets are just right.

-{% include candid-image.html src="/assets/images/github/repository-secret.png" alt="GitHub Repository Secret" %}

-Finally, go back to NPM and make sure the settings for your package are configured to allow publishing via granular access token.
+If you use [GitHub environments](https://docs.github.com/en/actions/how-tos/deploy/configure-and-manage-deployments/manage-environments) for deployment protection you can specify the environment to use too.

+It doesn't matter what you choose for the Publishing Access configuration as it isn't used by Trusted Publishing.
+However, unless you really need to occasionally publish using an access token, it's best to use the most secure setting.

-{% include candid-image.html src="/assets/images/github/npm-publishing-access.png" alt="NPM Package Publishing Access" %}
+{% include candid-image.html src="/assets/images/github/npm-publishing-access2.png" alt="NPM Package Publishing Access" %}

 # Publish Automation